Tengrom/Python_nmap/README.md

 4.	nmap_vuln_scanner_ServiceNow.py - Discovery devices vulnerable for selected nmap script for example ms17_010 (Wannacry) and gathering SMB info about OS and domain .
 Script is checking if there is already open  ticket for that host in ServiceNow  if not, it will create new.
 5. Nmap_Metasploit_Scanner_Vuln.py - Discovery devices using nmap and scaning them using Metasploit vulnerability scanner , if devices is vulnerable script will gather SMB info about OS and domain .
-List of IP are recorded in metasploit DB.
+List of vulnerable  IP are recorded in metasploit DB.
-6. RDP_nmap_metasploit_threads.py  - Discovery devices by scanning of subnets or IPs from file  and scanning them against   CVE-2019-0708 "BlueKeep" using Metasploit scanner "cve_2019_0708_bluekeep" if devices is vulnerable script will gather  SMB info about OS and domain .Script is using 10 threads to speed up scan .
+6. Nmap_Metasploit_Scanner_Vuln_Threads.py  - Quick scanner to discovery devices by scanning of subnets or IPs from file  and scanning them against vulns for example like  CVE-2019-0708 "BlueKeep" using Metasploit scanner "cve_2019_0708_bluekeep" if devices is vulnerable script will gather  SMB info about OS and domain .Script is using multiple  threads to speed up scan .
+Lists of vulnerable devices are recorded in csv file .

 =========================